- October 11, 2017

 Is BitCoin Code a scam?

-We definitely do not consider BitCoin Code to be a fair and an honest software.
+We definitely do not consider BitCoin Code to be a fair and honest software.
 Everything they present is a lie and therefore we have come to a conclusion that BitCoin Code is a scam and that the story about Steve McKay is fake.
 We hate the fact that they take advantage of Bitcoin and other cryptocurrencies being so popular.
 Once people use this robot, they will find out that it is not working as promised.
 As a result, they might think that the problem is in Bitcoin and not in the BitCoin code software.
 We advise staying far away from this scam to all of our readers.

 Average rating of BitCoin Code